amasad/arabish/README.md

 ## Why

-Because there isn't a open source transliteration project available.
-And it's not that hard to get at least 70% accuracy with the right training corpus.
+Because there isn't an open source transliteration project available.
+And it's not that hard!

 ## Approach